jaymcgavren/jaymcgavren.github.io/_posts/2025-06-06-coping-with-macos-sequoia.markdown

 I don't believe you can turn it off altogether, but you can disable everything in this section.

-* Under "Keyboard and Mouse Shortcuts", disable all shortcuts:
-    * Mission Control: select `-` from the dropdown.
-    * Application windows: select `-` from the dropdown.
-    * Show Desktop: leave at the default, blank.
-Or if that doesn't work, select `-`.

 #### "Shortcuts..." button at the bottom

 This displays the "Keyboard & Mouse Shortcuts" modal.

-For "Mission Control", "Application windows", and "Show Desktop", disable both the keyboard shortcut and mouse shortcut.
-(Scroll to the bottom and find the "-" in each dropdown to disable it.
-Mouse shortcuts should already be disabled by default.)
+For "Mission Control", "Application windows", and "Show Desktop", disable the keyboard shortcuts.
+(Scroll to the bottom and find the "-" in each dropdown to disable it.)

+If you're currently using a mouse, then mouse shortcuts will be displayed as well, but they should already be disabled by default.

 #### "Hot Corners..." button at the bottom